ThaYoung1/com.thayoung1.strava/README.md

 The Webhook will be called by Strava upon Strava activity creation, change or deletion.

 ## I wanna thank me
-If you want you can buy me a beer by using the Donate button above which links to Github Sponsors or you can donate by using Bitcoin donation address: 3MDj3qfHRKZUMihwhaBkDtrA9t3dn2fFXL
+If you want you can buy me a beer by using the Sponsor button above which links to Github Sponsors or you can donate by using the following Bitcoin donation address:

+**3MDj3qfHRKZUMihwhaBkDtrA9t3dn2fFXL**

 ## Setup
 Setup consist out of three steps;